Massive-Wiki/developer-massive-wiki/Meetings/Massive Wiki Wednesday, 2024-10-09.md

 ## Guard(s) for nxc

 - If the user starts `nxc build` but there isn't an `.nxc` directory, stop and say "no .nxc directory found, you need to run `nxc init`, see instructions for more information"
+- 2024-10-10: guard implemented; preliminary tests pass; deployed to test-pypi as version 0.1.29

 ## Working towards the pypi release